sarimabbas/dynamic-programming/0-01-knapsack/README.md

 - Their corresponding profits: `profits = [1, 6, 10, 16]`.
 - And a weight limit/capacity: `capacity = 7`.

 We want to find a combination of items which maximizes profit while being <= capacity.
+0-1 because you can either use an item or not at all.

 ## Brute force